-- b) To comment on the draft strategy prior to this also being considered by the Community Overview and Scrutiny Committee - c) to approve, in consultation with the Portfolio Holder for Community Engagement and the Member Champion for Children and Young People, the preparation and submission of a bid to the Big Lottery Fund along the lines outlined in Section 4 of this report.
+- Strategy remains a 'work in progress', and some detail regarding milestones and performance measures will evolve over coming months. - b) To approve, in consultation with the Portfolio Holder for Community Engagement and the Member Champion for Children and Young People, the preparation and submission of a bid to the Big Lottery Fund along the lines outlined in Section 4 of this report.